harvardnlp/struct-attn/README.md

 ```
 The baseline model essentially replicates the results of Parikh et al. (2016).
 The only
 differences are that we use a hidden layer size of 300 (they use 200), batch size of 32 (they use 4),
-and we do vanilla SGD while they use asynchronous SGD.
+and train for 100 epochs (they train for 400 epochs with asynchronous SGD)

 Structured attention
 ```